Hanna Boubezari

-Hanna-Lina Boubezari (born November 21, 1998 in Sweden) is an Algerian footballer who plays for Lidkopings FK.
+Hanna-Lina Boubezari (born 21 November 1998) is a professional footballer who plays as a midfielder for Segunda Federación club Real Oviedo.
+Born in Sweden, she plays for the Algeria women's national team.

 International career

 In 2019, Boubezari was called up to the Algeria women's national football team for the first time for a pair of 2020 Olympic quailfiers against Nigeria.

 In 2020, Boubezari was called up again, this time for the 2020 UNAF Women's Tournament in Tunisia.
-Boubezari scored a goal in the second game against Mauritania, a 5-0 win.
+Boubezari scored a goal in the second game against Mauritania, a 5–0 win.